13 Weird Ways to Help Fight Your Depression Without Medication

 BUY ON AMAZON

-As always, talk to your health care provider before taking any vitamin or supplement.
+As always, talk to your healthcare provider before taking any vitamin or supplement, as some are harmful with certain medications or medical conditions.

-Not only do walks actually get you outside, but they make your dogs so incredibly happy.
+Not only do walks actually get you outside, but they also make your dogs so, incredibly happy.

 And seeing them happy will automatically make you happier.